sdey026/Sudoku-in-new/README.md

 # Grid Game

 ## Overview
 Welcome to the Grid Game project!
 This game uses a two-dimensional grid to create an engaging and interactive Sudoku experience.
 The game is implemented in C and uses the ncurses library for terminal-based graphics.
-The primary goal is to fill the grid following Sudoku rules, with built-in hints and input
+The primary goal is to fill the grid following Sudoku rules, with built-in

 ## Features
 - A playable Sudoku game with a 9x9 grid.